MarioGranada/triangleCalculationLatest/README.md

 Please first clone this project and run `npm install`.

-Once you do that, you can run `ng serve` and navigate to `http://localhost:4200/`.
+Once you do that, you can run either `npm start` or `ng serve` and navigate to `http://localhost:4200/`.

 ## Running unit tests